Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

+which expresses the attractive character of gravity.
 In this case, as pointed out by Capozziello {\it et al.} \cite{Capozziello2015}, even if the matter fields do not contribute positively (e.g., a matter field with negative pressure), Eq.~\eqref{eq:SEC_ETG} can still be fulfilled given the geometric term.
 In other words, the attractiveness of gravity can remain in the presence of a {\it dark energy} (DE) like fluid depending on the modified gravity theory.
+Of course, this is not the case as indicated by the cosmological observations, and the above defined SEC is violated, for this reason this bound serves to measure with what statistical confidence the violation occurs.

-Similarly, from Eq.~\eqref{eq:raychaudhuri_2} we have that the condition for the convergence of null geodesics is $R_{ab}k^a k^b \geq 0$, the \emph{null convergence condition}~\cite{Hawking1973}.
-Thus, the {\it null energy condition} (NEC) in GR is
+Similarly, from Eq.~\eqref{eq:raychaudhuri_2} we have that the condition for the convergence of null geodesics is $R_{ab}k^a k^b \geq 0$, which is the \emph{null convergence condition}~\cite{Hawking1973}.
+Thus, the {\it null energy condition} (NEC) in the context of an ETG is given by the following inequality